 How To Start Affiliate Marketing Without A Website

-There are a number of ways you can start affiliate marketing without a website.
-As I mentioned, so affiliate programs (like amazon) require a website before you can sign up for their program.
+There are several ways you can start affiliate marketing without a website.
+As I mentioned, affiliate programs (like amazon) require a website before signing up for their program.

 Without a website, you are limiting your content creation to social media and YouTube.
 If I were to rank the best sites to start affiliate marketing without a website, I would rank them in this order:

 The drawback to relying on social media is that a few of these sites don’t like affiliate links.
 To take it a step further, some sites don’t like it when you attempt to have their customers leave their platform.